Adamskoullos/Vue-JS-Guide/2-Vue-CLI/vue-cli.md

 Props are passed into a component via it's `<tag>` within the `<template>`.
 Below is a nice pattern in which to do this:

 1. First we add the data/props in the data object within the `<script>` tags in the parent component.
 Then we pass the prop down from the parent component within the component tag inside the `<template>` tags.
 Notice how because the props are first returned from the data object we can use data bind on the props within the component tags making these values more dynamic.
+Side not here: props do not have to be returned in the data object first, they can be directly placed within the component tags.

 ![Screenshot from 2021-02-23 13-57-05](https://user-images.githubusercontent.com/73107656/108853802-0eb79080-75df-11eb-9c72-33b37432f284.png)